DesyncTheThird/corne-keymap/readme.md

 ### Layers
 You may notice that this keymap has a lot of layers defined.
 In practice however, you'll only really be using 6 or so layers: the `Base` layer, `Edit`, `Data`, `Symbol`, `Program`, and `Utility`.
 The other 10 are either persistent locking layers (different base layers/numpad/steno, etc.), or are there to make the internal layer switching implementation simpler (including "overlay" layers).

 Because layers are arranged in a stack that is scanned top-down, there isn't an easy way to move from a higher layer to a lower layer momentarily.
-I've done some implementations of this before, but they are often error-prone to work with, difficult to maintain and troubleshoot, and often doesn't interact well with other features like Achordion or built-in timers.
+I've done some implementations of this before, but they are often error-prone to work with, difficult to maintain and troubleshoot, and often don't interact well with other features.
 Alternatively, I could make every key on every layer that needs this behaviour a custom key that performs different actions depending on the currently held keys, but this is even worse for maintenance, even if it is slightly more memory efficient.
 To save myself the trouble, I just stack extra layers on top wherever I need them.

 ### Repeat Key
 I am aware that there is a built-in QMK implementation of the repeat/magic key.
 However, my original implementation predates the repeat key being merged into the main branch.
 Furthermore, I've customised my dynamic keys so much at this point that it's easier to keep using my own implementation as I keep all of the functions exposed and can hook into it anywhere.
 In particular, the rollback feature and various dynamic macros do this extensively.